jjg042305/myCodes/referralProgramDevelopment/README.md

 # Referral Program Backend (PHP & Laravel)

-This project is a backend implementation for a referral program built with PHP and Laravel.
+This relates to a backend implementation for a referral program built with PHP and Laravel.
 It manages the creation, updating, and deletion of referral programs, along with handling user accounts, partner associations, and referral tracking.

-*Note that these files are part of a broader codebase that belongs to Blu Loyalty.
-By respect to the company's policy rules and the sensitive nature of the codebase, I am only allowed to publish the files I developed myself.*
+*Note that these files are part of a broader codebase that belongs to blu AI.
+For confidentiality purposes, only the code I worked on can be published here.*

-*As a result, the files included here may seem out of context or incomplete since they are extracted from a much larger system, and their original directory structure cannot be fully replicated.
-Therefore, testing this code directly as a standalone project might be challenging.
+*As a result, their original directory structure cannot be fully replicated and the files included may seem incomplete.
+Therefore, testing this code directly as a standalone project might not be possible.
 However, the provided files demonstrate the logic and functionality I implemented during my internship.*
 ## Features :
 1. Referral Program Management:
 - Create, update, delete, and view referral programs.